Klortho/dtd-diagram/to-do.md

         - This will get rid of the concept of "cm_children"
     * Get rid of cm_mung

-* What is the real width function?
+* What does the top-level tree data look like, now, before tree.nodes() is called?
+And, what do I want it to look like?